-Includes members enrolled in Beef Tentative Show Order
+Tentative Show Order

-Cow/Calf Classes

-Bred and Owned Purebred Cow/Calf-Junior Fair class only

-Commercial Grade Heifer

-Bucket Calf - 4-H class only

-Market Steer Show

-Bred Steer Class - Junior Fair class only

-Rate of Gain Parade

-Bred Steer Class - Junior Fair class only

-Rate of Gain Parade

-Club Exhibit - 4-H Class only
+Showmanship Cow/Calf Classes Bred and Owned Purebred Cow/Calf - Junior Fair class only Commercial Grade Heifer Bucket Calf - 4-H class only Market Steer Show LaSalle County Stockman Assn.
+Bred & Owned Heifer Class - Junior Fair class only Rate of Gain Parade LaSalle County Stockman Assn.
+Bred Steer Class - Junior Fair class only Club Exhibit - 4-H Class only

 - A. Read All General Rules for 4-H Show.
 Exhibitor is limited to two entries in each class.
-Illinois 4-H members will receive one premium per class exhibited. - B. Other regulations are the same as Junior Fair refer to LaSalle County 4-H Show General Rules. - C. All Steers must have been weighed in at a 2021 Illinois County 4-H weigh in. - D. Original registration papers must be presented at check-in.
-Copies will not be accepted.
+Illinois 4-H members will receive one premium per class exhibited. - B. Other regulations are the same as Junior Fair refer to LaSalle County 4-H Show General Rules. - C. All Steers must have been weighed in at a 2022 Illinois County 4-H weigh in. - D. Copies of Original registration papers must be presented at check-in.
 The Superintendent will verify health and registration papers in addition to a legible tattoo of ALL Purebred Beef/Heifers/steers at weigh in.
 Heifers entered into AOB class must have registration paper to enter this class.
 Registration papers will be required in all purebred classes and must show ownership of the animals in the name of the exhibitor only (no-partner ownership) for the period to coincide with the 4-H project.
 Effective dates for ownership must appear on the registration papers.
-All heifers must have been owned and personally cared for by exhibitor since June 1, present year.

-- E. Tie outs Pull bedding away from South fence before Sunday release. - F. Cow & Calf Class registration papers are required on all calves 2 months and older. - G. Calf used in the cow/calf class may show in the calf class.
-You must enter it-male or female when entries are due. - H. NO PROFESSIONAL FITTERS, Youth are responsible for fitting their own beef projects.
+All heifers must have been owned and personally cared for by exhibitor since June 1, present year. - E. Cow & Calf Class registration papers are required on all calves 2 months and older. - F. Calf used in the cow/calf class may show in the calf class.
+You must enter it-male or female when entries are due. - G. NO PROFESSIONAL FITTERS, Youth are responsible for fitting their own beef projects.
 Disqualification if rule is not followed.
-Current 4-Hers may assist other 4-Hers - I. Complications are subject to review and decision by the Beef Committee. (and Junior Fair) - J. Superintendent may break classes if number of animals in class warrants, with approval of General Livestock Superintendent (and Junior Fair) - K. Warts or any other contagious disease will result in disqualification. - L. CLEANING OF STALLS and TIE OUTS must be completed by 6pm - M. There will be only one fan per animal.
+Current 4-Hers may assist other 4-Hers. - H. Complications are subject to review and decision by the Beef Committee. (and Junior Fair) - I. Superintendent may break classes if number of animals in class warrants, with approval of General Livestock Superintendent (and Junior Fair) - J. Warts or any other contagious disease will result in disqualification. - K. CLEANING OF STALLS and TIE OUTS must be completed by Sunday at 6pm. - L. There will be only one fan per animal.
 Generators are encouraged.